Program Goals

 Student Learning Outcomes

-- Context and Purpose: Students will demonstrate a thorough understanding of context, audience, and purpose.
+• Context and Purpose: Students will utilize the context, audience, form, and purpose to shape the message.

-- Content Development: Students will use appropriate content to shape their message.
+• Content Development: Students will use content appropriately to organize the message.

-- Sources and Evidence: Students will integrate evidence drawn from credible, relevant sources to formulate their message.
+• Sources and Evidence: Students will integrate credible, relevant sources and other supporting material to formulate the message.

 Rationale